Redawt/f4-frost-guide/utilities.md

     - Set **DisableAnimationOnLoadingScreens=**{: .hili} to **true**{: .hili} (line 44)

-REMINDER: You need to run the game through the F4SE option in Mod Organizer 2 from now on, NOT the Fallout 4 option.
+**REMINDER**{: .hili}: You need to run the game through the F4SE option in Mod Organizer 2 from now on, NOT the Fallout 4 option.
 You may need to restart MO2 for the option to appear.
 {: .info}